walknuts/southportapartments/pages/9-stuff.md

 - To guide the Strata Manager’s operational management, including answering owners’ enquiries, without them having to ask the Executive Committee each time
 - Standardisation across Executive Committees.

-Policies are essential for quality management.
+Policies are essential for quality management, the ideal being an [ISO 9001-approved Quality Manual](https://www.iso.org/standard/62085.html).

 As we write and approve policies, we will link them to this list: